jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [KASUMI:05] 3rd Generation Partnership Project.
 Specification of the 3GPP Confidentiality and Integrity Algorithms - Document 2: KASUMI specification (Release 6) no. 3GPP TS 35.202 V6.1.0 (2005-09).
 Technical report, 3GPP, 2005.

 ..
+[BihamS:90] Biham, E. and Shamir, A. (1990).
+Differential cryptanalysis of DES-like cryptosystems.
+In CRYPTO, pages 2ñ21.

+..
 [Carlet:04] Carlet, C. (2004).
 On the secondary constructions of resilient and bent functions.
 In Progress in Computer Science and Applied Logic, pages 3-28.

 .. [carlet2008higher] Carlet, C. (2008b).
 On the higher order nonlinearities of Boolean functions and S-boxes, and their generalizations.
 In Sequences and Their Applications SETA 2008, pages 345ñ367.
 Springer.

+..
+[CarletBF:08] Carlet, C. (2008a).
+Boolean functions for cryptography and error correcting codes.

 ..
 [CAST:256] Adams, C. M. and Tavares, S. E. (1993).
 Designing s-boxes for ciphers resistant to differential cryptanalysis (extended abstract).
 In Proceedings of the 3rd Symposium on State and Progress of Research in Cryptography, pages 181-190.